liqd/adhocracy3/docs/glossary.rst

       The unique id for one userique id of one :term:`group`: "group:<name>".

    group
        A set of users.
-Can be mapped to permision :term:`role`s.
+Can be mapped to permission :term:`role`s.

    groupid
        Unique id of one :term:`group`: "group:<name>".